 Start with pasting this code into your functions.php file:

 Now, we’re saying: “If a form is submitted. check the form’s ID.
 If that ID is x, submit it to thank you page y.
 If that ID is w, then submit it to thank you page v.”

-Now comes the work you’ll need to do on your end.
+Now comes the work on your end.

 For each form, you’ll need to identify the form ID and then use that as the conditional criteria.